Legal Super Bowl Betting With Venmo

 Because the best legal Super Bowl betting sites operate offshore, when it comes time to bet on the biggest game of the year, you may find that common person-to-person (or P2P) instant pay services like Venmo can’t be used directly for bet-funding.
 However, legal Super Bowl betting with Venmo is still possible at a limited number of trusted online sportsbooks, with Bovada being the first to support the service through its voucher and MatchPay bet funding options.

-Bovada Sportsbook – Use Venmo To Bet On Super Bowl 56 Online
+Bovada Sportsbook – Use Venmo To Bet On The Super Bowl Online

-Bovada Sportsbook is America’s favorite place to bet on the Super Bowl.
+Bovada Sportsbook is America’s favorite place for Venmo Super Bowl betting.
 In fact, the site sees more action in the two weeks leading up to the NFL championship game – and on Super Bowl Sunday itself – than it sees during the entire NFL season!

 Of course, that’s because Bovada has over a thousand Super Bowl prop bets on the menu, along with live betting options and an interactive online Super Bowl Prop Builder that lets members assemble their own props and parlays for tens of thousands of different possible wagers.